williamfridh/pattern_friend/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Extends the Gutenberg editor with addtional functionality with lightweight code.
+Extends the Gutenberg block editor with addtional functionality with lightweight code.

 == Description ==

-This plugin extend the default Gutenberg editor with functionality often required for a better user experience.
+This plugin extend the default Gutenberg block editor with functionality often required for a better user experience.
 It's build to be lightweight, simple to use, and most importantly, stable troughout updates.

 **Key Features:**
 1. Makes each block hidable on mobile, tablet, and desktop.
 2. Adjustable thresholds for different devices.
 3. Hidable groups that stay hiden for a set amount of time.

+*Note that this plugin can adds additional attributes to blocks which will not be removed upon uninstall as this can risk damaging post data.*

 == Frequently Asked Questions ==